St One Way System | Westlake Path Projects

 Street, which was supported by Hindley Green Residents Association,

-and following a Residents Consultation Exercise which was approved by
+and local councillors.
+Following a Residents Consultation Exercise which

-a majority in favour, the One-way System was finally implemented on
+was approved by a majority in favour, the One-way System was finally

-3rd July, 2013.
-The new system runs from East Street through to Leigh
+implemented on 3rd July, 2013.
+The new system runs from East Street

 The reason for the campaign was the amount of street blockages and congestion